Michelle Payne: 2016-2017 seasons

 In May 2016, Payne suffered severe abdominal injuries in a race fall at Mildura.
 She underwent urgent surgery for a torn pancreas, with surgeons saving the organ, otherwise she would have become a diabetic.
 She returned to racing in September 2016, though noted that her future goals included a move from being a jockey to becoming a trainer.

 In October 2016, she was awarded the Don Award at the Sport Australia Hall of Fame awards.
 The Don Award is "awarded to a sportsperson who, through their achievements and example over the last 12 months, is considered to have most inspired the nation".

 In May 2017, Payne received international recognition when awarded the Longines Ladies Award in Washington U.S. The award paid tribute to "distinguished women whose careers have shown a positive influence and exceptional commitment to the equine cause".

 On 23 June 2017, Payne was stood down from racing after testing positive for the drug phentermine, an appetite suppressant banned under Australian Rule of Racing 81B.
 The traces were found in Payne's urine from a test taken on 11 June 2017, at the Swan Hill Cup meeting.
 Payne faced an inquiry by Racing Victoria stewards on 29 June 2017.
 Payne pleaded guilty to taking phentermine and was banned for four weeks until 21 July 2017.
 She said after the investigation, "The onus is 100 per cent with me … I regret not seeking more guidance, I wasn't thorough, and that is completely my fault.
 My sincere apologies to everyone."

 Payne became a trainer.
 She also speaks at conferences around Australia and internationally.

 Honours

 Payne was inducted onto the Victorian Honour Roll of Women in 2016.
 She was awarded the Medal of the Order of Australia in the 2021 Australia Day Honours.

 Legacy

-In 2019, Payne's victory was made into a feature film, Ride Like a Girl, with Teresa Palmer in the role of Payne.
+In 2019, Payne's victory was made into a feature film, Ride Like a Girl, with Teresa Palmer in the role of Payne and Sam Neill as her father.